oscpache/gl-shade/README.md

 ## Getting Started

 ### Prerequisites
-The implementation was tested using a pc with ubuntu 18.04 as operating system and a GeForce GTX 680 GPU with the CUDA 10.2 version.
+The implementation was tested using a pc with an Intel(R) Core(TM) i7-3930K @ 3.20GHz CPU, 8 GB of RAM, ubuntu 18.04 as operating system and a GeForce GTX 680 GPU with the CUDA 10.2 version.
 For running the program you need a GPU enabled to work with CUDA version 7.0 or higher (since syntax c++11 is used) and, if possible, a pc powered by a linux like operating system.

 ## Running the program